 - Eggs-To bind everything together.

-- Almond butter-This is in place of the flour, you can substitute this for peanut butter if you would like.
+- Almond butter-This is in place of a gluten-free flour blend, you can substitute this for peanut butter if you would like.
 Note that the flavor profile may change!

 - Maple syrup-To sweeten the muffins!
 You can substitute for honey if you would like.